Hare Ram: Plot

 Ram is initially thought to have committed the murders.
-Here comes a twist!
-Sravani (Sindhu Tolani), a journalist (Ram's love interest), was jointly killed by the channel owner and the health minister when she exposes their plans of running a health mafia.
-Ram attacked the doctor to seek revenge.
-The doctor injected Ram with the deadly virus, and Ram, deciding to sacrifice himself to save the people around him, fell under Hari's car.
-He then asked Hari to shoot him to save the others.
-Hari shot him with no other alternative left.
-He then decided to kill the culprits by impersonating Ram.
+A occurs: Sravani (Sindhu Tolani), a journalist and Ram's love interest, was jointly killed by Rajeev and Siva Reddy when she exposes their plans of running a health mafia.
+Ram attacked GK Reddy to seek revenge.
+GK Reddy injected Ram with the deadly virus, and Ram, deciding to sacrifice himself to save the people around him, fell under Hari's car.
+He then asked Hari to shoot him to save the others; with no other alternative left, Hari did so.
+Hari then decided to kill the culprits by impersonating Ram.
 Hari is released from jail by the court for the purpose of catching.
-He then kidnaps the Health Minister in a van and takes him to a lonely place.
-When the policemen and the others gather there, Hari escapes from the van by means of the sewage pipe and gets into the public.
+He then kidnaps Siva Reddy in a van and takes him to a lonely place.
+When the policemen and the others gather there, Hari escapes from the van via the sewage pipe and gets into the public.
 He then triggers a bomb in the van.
 Ram's mother thinks that Ram sacrificed his life for the country and feels proud of him.
-The films ends with Hari explaining to the taxi driver (Brahmanandam), how he escaped from CBI custody.
+The films ends with Hari explaining to the taxi driver Nijam (Brahmanandam) how he escaped from CBI custody.